Role of Parents in the Language Development of Their Children

-Children learn language by listening to speech in the world around them.
-Children are born ready to produce sounds and words by hearing people speak words and sentences.
+Children learn language by listening to speech in the world around them 1.
 Every time you speak to your child, you are modeling language and the rule system that makes up your language.
-Spending time with your child, playing and talking with your child will help encourage and facilitate her language development.
+Spending time with your child, playing and talking with him will help encourage and facilitate his language development.

 How Children Learn Language